sangyh/email_response_prediction/README.md

-# Prediction of Engagement to Sales Emails
+# Prediction of Customer Engagement with Sales Emails
 Prediction of engagement (opening, replying) with sales emails by recipients based on email content, time of sending, role etc.

 Description